 - The first thing I recommend doing is getting familiar with the types of snakes in your area.
 Find out what they look like, when they’re usually out and about, and where they like to hide.

-- Keep your grass short and lawn manicured.
+- Keep your grass short, lawn manicured (by patching any holes), and trees and shrubs pruned.
 This gives snakes fewer places to hide!

 - If you’re walking with your dog and happen to see a snake slithering by then turn around immediately and walk the other way.
 Don’t take the chance and walk passed it since snakes are known to strike across a distance equal to about half their body length.
 They can also strike in the blink of an eye.